felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 Figure 1.
 Webots screenshot showing robot pose calculated by the simulator (left) and by the Python code (bottom).

-## Taks
+## Tasks
 Your main task is to write code to implement the functions below to add localization capability to your line-following behavior.
-In the main loop of your program, those functions should be called in a sequence:
+The functions below should be called in sequence in the main loop of your program:
 ```
     # Compute speed of the wheels
     [wl, wr] = get_wheels_speed(encoderValues, oldEncoderValues, delta_t)